jeffamazed/tenzies-react/README.md

 # 🎲 Tenzies React Game

-A fun dice game built with React and Vite, inspired by [Bob Ziroll's Tenzies project](https://scrimba.com/learn/learnreact/tenzies-game-co5b3e6e7d6e7e7e7e7e7e7e7).
+A fun dice game built with React and Vite.
 Try to get all dice to show the same number in as few rolls as possible!

 **Live Demo:**
 [Play Tenzies Online](https://jeffamazed.github.io/tenzies-react/)